 The sound of the door closing on the VW beetle from my youth.
-It was solid, it felt like the car was sealed.
+It was solid, it felt like the car was sealed upon closing.
 It was very satisfying to the ear.
 Each time the doors opened or closed reaffirmed the wisdom of buying that car.
 Likewise, the heavy enamel paint seemed superior to the thin overspray seen back then inside the doors of US made cars.
 The car itself was modest.
 The cost was low.
 It was not very powerful, the heater was inadequate, the interior was small, and still, the Beetle was a cool choice.
 It brought satisfaction to many.

 How about vent windows, as long as I am thinking about automobiles.
 I was content for years without air conditioning, having vent windows on my cars and trucks.
 Putting down the windows and popping open the vent windows to keep out the blast of air while driving was part of the joy of summertime driving.
 Why did the auto industry give up on those vents?
 Joy comes from little things much of the time.